pvthai-axonivy/ivyexpress/docs/index.md

 >**Note:** If your process is running, you will only see the data of the current Express task on the `Summary` page

-## **Axon Express Management**
+## **Express Management**

-With Axon Express Management, an administrator can import/export Express workflows in JSON format.
+With Express Management, an administrator can import/export Express workflows in JSON format.
 You find this feature in the **Admin Settings**.

 ![express-management-tab](https://market.axonivy.com/market-cache/portal/portal-guide/11.1.0/_images/express-management-tab.png)